57 Hitting Techniques to Customize to the Player

 Softball Momentum Hitter with Leg Kick Stride (Style Technique)

-This article identifies 57 hitting techniques, which hitters execute differently.
+This article identifies 57 hitting techniques that hitters should experiment with to determine what works best for the type of hitter they are.
 With each of these style-oriented mechanics and options, there is no one right way.

 Universal Hitting Fundamentals